Friday fast: In Catholicism

 In Catholicism, specific regulations are passed by individual episcopates.
-In the United States in 1966, the United States Conference of Catholic Bishops passed Norms II and IV that bound all persons from age fourteen to abstain from meat on Fridays of Lent and through the year.
+In the United States in 1966, the Conference of Catholic Bishops passed Norms II and IV that bound all persons from age fourteen to abstain from meat on Fridays of Lent and through the year.
 Previously, the requirement to abstain from meat on all Fridays of the year applied for those age seven or older.
 Canons 1252 and 1253 of the 1983 Code of Canon Law express this same rule, and added that Bishops may permit substitution of other penitential practices for Fridays outside of Lent, but that some form of penance shall be observed on all Fridays of the year in commemoration of the day of the week of the Lord's Crucifixion.
 Abstinence on all Fridays outside of Lent is still the preferred practice among many Catholics, who choose to maintain this tradition rather than substituting an alternative penance.
-Most episcopal conferences have not allowed the substitution of an alternative penance for Fridays of Lent.
-No episcopal conference has lifted the obligation for either fasting or abstinence for Ash Wednesday and Good Friday.
+Most Episcopal Conferences have not allowed the substitution of an alternative penance for Fridays of Lent.
+No Episcopal Conference has lifted the obligation for either fasting or abstinence for Ash Wednesday and Good Friday.

 Fast and abstinence is regulated by Canons 1250–1253 of the 1983 Code of Canon Law.
 They specify that all Fridays throughout the year and the time of Lent are penitential times throughout the entire Church.
-All adults (those who have attained the 'age of majority', which is 18 years in canon law) are bound by ecclesiastical law to fast on Ash Wednesday and Good Friday until the beginning of their sixtieth year.
-All persons who have completed their fourteenth year are bound by the law of abstinence on all Fridays unless the Friday is a solemnity, and again on Ash Wednesday; but in practice, this requirement has been greatly reduced by the Episcopal Conferences because under Canon 1253, it is these Conferences that have the authority to set down the local norms for fasting and abstinence in their territories.
-The precept to both fast and abstain on Ash Wednesday and Good Friday is usually not dispensed from.)
+All adults (those who have attained the "age of majority", which is 18 years in canon law) are bound by ecclesiastical law to fast on Ash Wednesday and Good Friday until the beginning of their sixtieth year.
+All persons who have completed their fourteenth year are bound by the law of abstinence on all Fridays unless the Friday is a solemnity and again on Ash Wednesday; but, in practice, this requirement has been greatly reduced by the Episcopal Conferences because under Canon 1253, it is these Conferences that have the authority to set down the local norms for fasting and abstinence in their territories.
+The precept to both fast and abstain on Ash Wednesday and Good Friday is usually not dispensed from.

 Catholics may eat only one full meal on a fast day.
 Additionally, they are permitted to eat up to two small meals or snacks, known as collations.
-Church requirements on fasting only relate to solid food, not to drink, so Church law does not restrict the amount of water or other beverages – even alcoholic drinks – which may be consumed.
+Church requirements on fasting only relate to solid food, not to drink, so Church law does not restrict the amount of water or other beverages, even alcoholic drinks, which may be consumed.
 Church law on fasting has changed over the centuries since fasting is a discipline which may be altered by legitimate Church authorities.